change the world.

 Our Big goal

 Art Against Racism’s goal is to make equity and justice real and lasting for Black and brown people in the U.S. and around the world .

-Art Against Racism and West Windsor Arts Council, (both 501(c)(3) organizations), invite artists to submit artwork for “Manifesting Beloved Community” a juried exhibition of work exploring the relationship of community health with race, racism, and efforts to create an antiracist society.
+West Windsor Arts Council and Art Against Racism, (both 501(c)(3) organizations), invited artists to submit artwork for “Manifesting Beloved Community” a juried exhibition of work exploring the relationship of community health with race, racism, and efforts to create an antiracist society.